STARInformatics/beacon-aggregator/README.md

 # beacon-aggregator

-A web service that operates over the Beacon network to provide a single software interface over the all the Beacons
+A web service that operates over the Beacon network to provide a single software interface over the all the Beacons.

+See the ~/server/src/main/resources/application.properties file for possible customizations (for context path, port and beacon list file)